raspberrypilearning/freecad-dice/en/step_1.md

 ### Software

 + [FreeCAD](https://www.freecadweb.org/)
++ Optional:
-+ Optional [Cura](https://ultimaker.com/en/resources/51943-installation-ultimaker-cura) if you need to export your model to a `.gcode` file.
+    + [Cura](https://ultimaker.com/en/resources/51943-installation-ultimaker-cura) if you need to export your model to a `.gcode` file.
-+ Optional [Octopi](https://octoprint.org/download/) for managing your 3D printer.
+    + [Octopi](https://octoprint.org/download/) for managing your 3D printer.

 --- /collapse ---